easeaico/pulse-go/docs/Methodology/InhalerMethodology.md

 #### pMDI (Inhaler) Settings
 <center>
-*Table 2.
-The table shows the basic settings parameters used in the engine as inputs to use the pMDI*
+*@tabledef {InhalerSettings} The table shows the basic settings parameters used in the engine as inputs to use the pMDI*
 </center>

 | Preset Parameter | Description |